yasserhous/PCAP-Analysis-with-Wireshark/README.md

 The specific exercise being analyzed can be found here:
 [Malware Traffic Analysis Exercise - January 22, 2025](https://malware-traffic-analysis.net/2025/01/22/index.html).

 The purpose of this lab is educational.
-The aim is to gain hands-on experience on the investigative steps required to find indicators of compromise(IOC's), while tackeling relevant threats in 2025.
+The aim is to gain hands-on experience with the investigative steps required to identify indicators of compromise (IOCs) in a network capture, while addressing realistic threats relevant to 2025.

-In this lab, the tools used are:
+In this lab, I simulate a network infection scenario involving a fake Microsoft Teams advertisement delivering a malicious PowerShell script.
+The analysis focuses on identifying the infected host, C2 server, and malicious payload delivery mechanisms using Wireshark.

+Tools Used:
-1. Host-only Linux VM
+Host-only Linux VM (Kali-based)

-2. Wireshark
+Wireshark (for PCAP analysis)

-3. Chat GPT
+ChatGPT (used to assist in deobfuscating scripts, decoding payloads, and interpreting attack logic)

 ## **Scenario**